-We challenge children to realise their full potential and provide opportunities to discover and develop their unique talents.
-We support our students to be responsible for - and committed to - their own learning, so they will become lifelong learners who enjoy learning.
-We make learning visible and children are experiencing their growth.
+We challenge children to reach their full potential and provide opportunities to discover and develop their unique talents.
+We support our students to become lifelong learners who are responsible for - and committed to - their own learning.
+We make learning visible and children are experiencing their own growth.
 This inspires fun in learning and develops self-determination, self-regulation, ownership and empowerment in the learning process.

 We house both the Dutch and international department.
 The Dutch department of De Optimist has approximately 320 students divided into 13 groups.
-Our international department has approximately 100 students divided into 7 groups.
-Our team consists of approximately 40 staff members, including specialist staff and student trainees (we are a training school for students in education).
+Our international department has approximately 110 students divided into 8 groups.
+Our international team consists of approximately 20 staff members.

-Class sizes are relatively small for greater personal attention to every pupil’s learning needs.
-We approach our students in a positive and constructive manner.
+Class sizes are relatively small to make greater personal attention to every pupil’s learning needs possible.
+We approach our students learning in a positive and constructive manner.
 We aim to act as role models to give your child the best possible guidance and education.

 Our international team